gutenbergtools/gutenbergsite/site/help/faq.md

 Project Gutenberg can publish only books that are in the public domain in the United States.
 Current bestsellers have not yet entered the public domain.

-### Why is Project Gutenberg so set on using plain text
+### Why is Project Gutenberg so set on using plain text?

 Project Gutenberg supports and publishes many open formats, but, yes, we do want to have a plain text version of everything possible.